In the Family Module, double-click in the Patient Info area.

 - Address and Phone Notes: Make notes about when to call a patient, which number the patient prefers, extra phone numbers, extensions, bad phone numbers, bad addresses, alternate addresses, etc. Text will show in bold red in the Patient Information area of the Family module.
 These notes also show in the Unscheduled List, Recall List, and appointment.

 Billing and Provider(s)

 - Same for entire family: If checked, when information in this area changes for one family member, the information changes for all family members.

 - Credit Type: A one letter code that your office can use to track credit worthiness of patients based on credit reports, history of payment, or whatever criteria you prefer.
 These letters are simply for your information and are not used internally.
 One method is using A, B, or C. If credit is unknown, you can use a 0.
 The code displays in appointments when CreditType is added to an appointment view, and in other places throughout the program.

 - Included in Super Family Billing: Only visible when the patient is a guarantor of a family included in a Super Family.
 If checked, this patient will show as the patient on super statements (statements that include the account activity for all super family members).

 - Billing Type: The patient's billing type.
 Customize options in Definitions: Billing Types.
+The default Billing Type is set in Practice Setup.
 To change, user must have the Patient Billing Type Edit security permission.